Martian01/openTeamOneServer/README.md

 	> grant all on teamone.* to 'springuser'@'localhost';
 	> quit

 In this example the database is called _teamone_ and contains a user _springuser_ with password _dbPassword_.
-The user name must be _springuser_ but the database name and the password can be freely chosen.
+The database name, the user name and the password can be freely chosen.
 In a productive environment, once the database schema has been created, you are advised to reduce the granted authorizations to select, insert, update and delete.

 Next you need to add the JDBC database driver to the project.
 We have already added the following dependency to our Maven file pom.xml: